 Southern Connecticut State University (“Southern” or the “University”) has received funding through the Coronavirus Aid, Relief, and Economic Security Act (“CARES Act” or the “Act”).
 Part of the university’s responsibility under the Act is to provide certain information to the public about the university’s funding and how it has been used.
 The numbered points reflect the list of required disclosures

 - Southern signed and returned to the Department of Education (the “Department”), the Certification and Agreement.
 The University intends to use no less than 50 percent of the funds received under Section 18004(a)(1) of the CARES Act to provide Emergency Financial Aid Grants to students.

 - The University has received $4,195,084 from the Department pursuant to the Certification and Agreement [for] Emergency Financial Aid Grants to Students.

-- The university estimates that an additional 1,755 students would be eligible if FAFSA-eligibility is demonstrated by the successful filing of the FAFSA by June 30, 2020, down slightly from the 1,755 as of May 22, 2020.
+- The university estimates that an additional 1,736 students would be eligible if FAFSA-eligibility is demonstrated by the successful filing of the FAFSA by June 30, 2020, down slightly from the 1,755 as of May 22, 2020.